 - The biggest advantage is that borrowers can repay their loan earlier, while enjoying the benefits of reduced EMI as well as rate of interest

 Impact of Foreclosure on CIBIL Score

 A CIBIL score is a three-digit numerical summary of an individual’s creditworthiness.
 The higher the number (over 750) greater are the chances of the borrower availing a loan at a competitive rate of interest.
-This score is dependent on a number of factors and loan repayment is one of the most important.
-Timely repayment of a loan, especially personal loans have a positive impact on the individual’s credit score.
+To know more about the benefits of having a high CIBIL score, click here.

 Things to Consider Before Opting for Personal Loan Foreclosure

-- Every lending institution imposes a different foreclosure penalty and related conditions.
-While prepayment does reduce the burden of the loan, if the prepayment penalty is extremely high in relation to the debt, foreclosure is not a viable idea.
-This option must be availed only if it is beneficial to the borrower’s financial situation
+- While foreclosure does reduce the burden of the loan, if the penalty imposed is extremely high in relation to the debt, foreclosure is not a viable idea

 - If a borrower has come into a large sum of money, options to invest the same must also be explored.
 If this is financially more advantageous than opting for foreclosure, then it must be availed

-- Foreclosure of loans is more beneficial is availed earlier in the loan tenure as the interest liability is higher in the beginning
+- Foreclosure of loans is more beneficial if availed earlier in the loan tenure as the interest liability is higher in the beginning

-Choosing a loan amount that can be repaid quickly is always a good idea.
-Every option the borrower decides to avail of, whether it is to pay the loan throughout the repayment tenure, opt for part-payments, or to foreclose the loan should be beneficial to his/her financial situation.
+Every option the borrower decides to avail, whether it is to pay the loan throughout the repayment tenure, opt for part-payments, or to foreclose the loan should be beneficial to his/her financial situation.
 While foreclosure does come with a multitude of benefits, the fine print must also be read and understood.